Investing Abroad for American and Other

 perhaps foreign retirement.
 You can even acquire second citizenship

 – as Lief has.

-With the entire world available as a retirement spot, staying in your native
+With many places in the world available as retirement locations, staying in your native

 country is optional.
 As long as you do not mind a flight or

-two a year to stay in touch with family, retiring in a foreign country is a
+two each year to stay in touch with family and friends, retiring in a foreign country is a

-great alternative than staying put in the same place you have been for
+great alternative.
+Better than staying put in the same place you have been for

 and visit you overseas.